MicrosoftDocs/azure-stack-docs/azure-stack/aks-hci/overview.md

 ### On your Windows Admin Center system

-Your machine running the Windows Admin Center gateway has the following requirements:
+Your machine running the Windows Admin Center gateway must be:

  - Registered with Azure
  - In the same domain as the Azure Stack HCI or Windows Server 2019 Datacenter cluster